 Implementation of the most promising materials into batteries is ongoing

-We have completed the optimization of synthesis for poly(radical) material for organic radical ion batteries.
+We are optimizing the synthesis of poly(radical) material for organic radical ion batteries.
 Electrode preparation and electrochemical studies are ongoing.